 What is next?

-The next step in building the 3D printer is installing all the CoreXY components.
-The X- and Y-axis linear rails and carriages, stepper motors, idler pulleys, etc.
+The next step in building the 3D printer is to install the CoreXY components.
+The X- and Y-axis linear rails and carriages, stepper motors, idler pulleys, and so on.

 Last update on 2020-01-23 / Affiliate links / Images from Amazon Product Advertising API / Affiliate Disclosure